A notification is a great way to let users/readers know when new content is available.

 3. Sending Push Notifications

-You have the choice between Plain and Rich Push Notifications.
+You can send Plain or Rich Push Notifications.
 Rich Push Notifications can include an optional Title, Description and even an Image.

 3.1.
 Available options